Showing that a Gaussian copula is not in

 different off-diagonal elements, derived from the three different correlations

-between and , between and and between and respectively.
+and , between

 Thus the form of the copula density if expressed as